-July 2017 marked 200 years since the death of Bath’s most famous resident, Jane Austen.
+Did you know Jane Austen once called Bath home?
 The celebrated novelist knew Bath as a thriving spa resort, popular with fashionable society, and set two of her six published novels – Northanger Abbey and Persuasion – in the city.

 We’ve sought out the ten quirkiest ways in which you can remember Jane and her legacy in the city this year.

-During Jane’s time in Bath, one of her favourite pastimes was to “take the air” in Sydney Gardens after breakfasting at the Sydney Hotel, now the Holburne Museum.
-Follow in Jane’s footsteps with an al fresco breakfast in the museum’s beautiful Garden Café, followed by a stroll through the charming gardens.
+During Jane’s time in Bath, one of her favourite pastimes was to “take the air” in Sydney Gardens after breakfasting at the Sydney Hotel, now The Holburne Museum.
+Follow in Jane’s footsteps with an al fresco breakfast in the museum’s beautiful Garden Café, followed by a stroll through the charming gardens on the Jane Austen Trail.

 Discover the places Jane Austen frequented while brushing up your photography technique on the Jane Austen Photo Tour with Photo Tours in Bath.

 Milsom Street, where Jane and her contemporaries would have shopped for hats and ribbons, is still the place to go for trinkets and fripperies, gifts and high fashion.
-You could even pop into V V Rouleaux, a modern day atelier supplying contemporary haberdashery, to pick up a selection of the finest ribbons, couture flowers and tassels.
+Read our guide to the street and surrounding areas to find stylish places to shop, eat and drink while you're there.

 You couldn’t take a Jane Austen pilgrimage to Bath without visiting the Jane Austen Centre.
 This beautiful centre on Gay Street expertly guides you through Jane’s time in Bath and the effect that it had on her writing.
 Dress in Regency costume, discover what Jane really looked like (it’s controversial!) and afterwards enjoy a spot of refreshment with afternoon tea in the Regency Tea Rooms.